-The draft proposes a gambling age limit of 21 for adults, a 15%–25% tax on gross gaming revenue, and state regulatory boards.
-Public participation for the draft is open until December 31, 2024, after which it will be edited and passed to legislators.
+The draft proposed a gambling age limit of 21 for adults, a 15%–25% tax on gross gaming revenue, and state regulatory boards.

 There are some interesting details in the model legislation: